MaryVtyurina/markdown-monparsing/examples/example.md

 # First lvl header

-Paragraphs separates by empty line
+Paragraphs are separated by empty line

 Second paragraph. *Italic,* **Bold,** and `Monospace.`